zietzm/gromacs/Project1.md

 <img src ="lipid-md2.png" alt = "Lipid Image" style="width:300px;height:150px;">

 If all the above have been chosen-- lipids, compositions, box size, number-- we need to start using Gromacs.

+## Setup lipids-water system

 Let's start by making a box and filling it with one of our chosen lipids.
 <pre><code>genbox</code></pre>